 Spend more time with your friends and family.
 It is always better to talk to someone about your problems.
 It’s more healthy to not keep all your worries to yourself.

 The best friend or family members can listen to you and help you find the best solution.

-Procrastination is delaying a task which can be done today for another time.
-People who procrastinate are more stressed and have a low well-being.
+Procrastination is delaying a task that can be done today for another time.
+People who procrastinate are more stressed and have low well-being.

 If you have a task to do today, make a commitment to do it.